 Religious American Art

-Other Online Resources: A to N
+Other Online Resources: A to C

 (above: William Henry von Herwig, Old Mission, 1924, oil on burlap, 34 x 30 inches.
-Private Collection.)
+Private Collection.
+Baptismal font is shown temporarily relocated from present location while conservation underway in Serra Chapel.)

 "The 613" - Archie Rand is a 2021 exhibit at the Memorial Art Gallery of the University of Rochester which says: "For over five decades Archie Rand has been regarded as a maverick and rule-breaker, and The 613 is his most ambitious work.
 An enormous multi-panel painting, it depicts surprising responses to the 613 commandments of the Torah, which is the first five books of the Hebrew Bible (or Old Testament).
 Yes, there are more than 10 commandments -- the rules that govern ethical and religious behavior in Judaism.
 Rand's monumental installation fills MAG's Docent Gallery and explores traditions of both biblical interpretation and artistic expression.
 It exemplifies Rand's groundbreaking achievements in the construction of contemporary Jewish iconography, affirming his position as a relentlessly innovative artist.
 Accessed 6/21